Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films.

-And that's what this ranking is all about: Zombies and comedy.
+And that's what this ranking of funny zombie movies is all about: Zombies and comedy.

 Here, we present the 20 zombie comedy movies that, in our opinion, have found that sweet spot between disgust, horror, and laughter.